HonakerM/ECSE-4961/project 2/README.md

 ### Prerequisites

 This project was created using `g++ v10.2.1-6` with the optional dependency of `GNU Make 4.3`.
 The [Old Dominion University](https://www.cs.odu.edu/~zeil/cs250PreTest/latest/Public/installingACompiler/) has some simple documentation on how to install `g++` depending on your operating system.
+Another requirement is `pthread` which handles the worker threads.
 This project also requires that `zstd` libraries have been installed.
 Linux based install instructions can be found at [the zstd repository](https://github.com/facebook/zstd#build-instructions)

 ### Downloading